 - In here, you will complete a Refusal of Admission form.
 They will then send you back to the Canadian side.
 Follow the directions given.

-- To activate your new work permit in the CBSA office, you’ll need all your documents to hand.
+- To activate your new work permit in the CBSA office, you will need to have all your documents to hand.

 Important things to know about flagpoling: